puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 #### `PythonPackage`

-This builder creates an action using Python setuptools, installing any dependencies automatically.
+This builder creates an image using Python setuptools, installing any dependencies automatically.
 If the source code includes `scripts` or `console_scripts` in its setuptools call, they will be installed to the image.